KojoBoat/HubtelCommerce/README.md

-# A simple CRUD service which handles Cart operations for users.
+# A simple CRUD application that handles Cart operations for users.

 # Tools
 Docker